Skip to contents

 Overview

-The communities dataset contains spatially-thinned plant community records from the Sierra Nevada mountain range in SE Spain, compiled from the official vegetation map at 1:10,000 scale.
+The communities dataset contains plant community records from the Sierra Nevada mountain range in SE Spain.
+The data was compiled from the official vegetation map at 1:10,000 scale.
 It is designed to support multi-class classification, binary presence-absence modelling, and ecological niche analysis using climate and topographic predictors.

 Its main features are: